 - Make certain that the switch is on “heat” rather than “off” or “cool.”

 - Ensure the program is showing the appropriate day and time and is scheduled to “run.”
 If you’re having trouble overriding the program, adjust the temperature by using the up/down arrows and pressing the “hold” button.
-This will make the furnace to ignite if thermostat programming is causing trouble.
+This will cause the furnace to ignite if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees warmer than the temperature of the room.

 If your heating hasn’t turned on within a couple minutes, ensure it has electricity by changing the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your heater may not have power.

 If you use a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Refer to the manufacturer’s website for assistance.
 If you aren’t able to get your Wi-Fi thermostat to function, call us at 918-212-8943 for heating and cooling service.

 2. Examine Breakers and Switches